 Turning off LDAC to aptX and the signature got darker, less airy but also the more forgiving of the two codecs.
 Personally, LDAC is the way to go unless you are hugely treble sensitive, at least with a Note 9 pairing.
 Dropping down a codec and the Deva lost a bit of sparkle and air and it is quite noticeable.

 I do not see why the Deva should not be a popular choice at this price point for both audiophiles and wireless audio lovers.
 There is a lot going for it beyond the affordable price point.

-It looks good, really good and comfy on the noggin also.
-Even if the choice of the material is more of a mirage than quality substance I cannot see anyone feeling disappointed with it in the hand.
+It looks good, really good, and comfy on the noggin also.
+Even if the choice of the material is more of a mirage than a quality substance I cannot see anyone feeling disappointed with it in the hand.
 I would love to see a high-end version of the Deva with leather and metal.

 The wireless sound is more for midrange lovers and vocal guys and those who like a bit of separation and a tighter low-end.
 The analog output will be more revealing better dynamic range compared to wireless but you do give up that flexibility of going BT.
 This headphone will also shine with a good tube amp.

 Overall, a bit of a bargain in this day and age with plenty of features and a pleasing, slightly mid-centric planar sound.

 Impedance: 18 ohms